Server room

 The replacement reactor control system included redundancy features for hardware, processing, and system power supplies.
 It also eliminated single-point vulnerabilities associated with the previous system.
 The new system captures over 700 inputs and outputs per unit and includes advanced features for man-machine interfaces, data trending, and real-time diagnostics.

-As a result of the successful completion of the project, Sargent & Lundy has become AEP’s preferred digital engineering service provider and functions in an integrated role with AEP’s instrument and controls design engineering group to handle the station’s ongoing digital upgrade projects and initiatives.
+As a result of the successful completion of the project, Sargent & Lundy has become AEP’s preferred digital engineering service provider.
+The company functions in an integrated role with AEP’s instrument and controls design engineering group to handle the station’s ongoing digital upgrade projects and initiatives.

 Sargent & Lundy provided the following services as part of the Unit 1 and Unit 2 D.C.
 Cook Reactor Controls Digital Upgrade project: